Structured Sparsity Inducing Adaptive Optimizers for Deep Learning: Experimental results

 \subsection{Convolutional Neural Networks}

 To show the advantage of structured sparsity in convolutional architectures, we trained a VGG-16 \citep{simonyan2015vgg} on CIFAR-10 using both the mixed $\ell_{1}/\ell_{2}$ norm and group MCP.
 The penalty is only applied to the weights of the neural network, leaving the biases unpenalized.
 Following \citet{wen2016structured}, we study \emph{channel-wise} structured sparsity for the convolutional layers, where the groups correspond to all the outgoing weights of a single channel; see \cref{fig:structured-sparsity} for an illustration.
 Likewise, we use a \emph{row-wise} structure for the weights of the unique fully-connected layer.
 This structure is motivated by finding a network where intermediate representations are only influenced by a subset of channels from the previous layer; we will return to the advantages of this choice in \cref{sec:pruning-indirect-sparsity}.
 Overall, there are 4k groups of variables, in a model containing about 15M parameters.
+We also experimented with Residual Networks, with similar sizes and groups; details and experimental results are available in \cref{app:residual-networks}.

 With this experiment, we also want to show the effectiveness of proximal gradient methods with the (non-differentiable) penalties studied in this paper, as opposed to subgradient methods \citep{wen2016structured}, where the composite objective was simply trained with Adam. \cref{tab:vgg16-group-sparsity} compares the performance for both training methods, with both structured sparsity inducing penalties.
 In the case of subgradient methods, the solution found for both penalties was not sparse, i.e. no group had zero norm, meaning a group sparsity of $100\%$.
 Following \citet{wen2016structured}, we applied a post-processing thresholding step to these networks, where groups with small enough $\ell_{2}$ norm were zeroed-out.
 We found that this step was highly sensitive to the choice of the threshold, jumping from $90\%$ accuracy down to $10\%$ (i.e. a random predictor) over a small range of values; the values reported in \cref{tab:vgg16-group-sparsity} are trading-off accuracy for group sparsity.